JoKerDii/DS-FAS/docs/notes/questions2.md

      Poorly conditioned Hessian matrix.
 High curvature that small steps leads to huge increase.
 Learning is slow despite strong gradients, because of oscillations.

   4. <u>Vanishing gradients</u>

+     When there are more layers in the network, the value of the product of derivative decreases until at some point the partial derivative of the loss function approaches a value close to zero, and the partial derivative vanishes.

      The gradient tends to get smaller as we move backward through the hidden layers.
 This means that neurons in the earlier layers learn much more slowly than neurons in later layers.